clojure-emacs/enrich-classpath/README.md

 * Run `make`
   * If using Leiningen, it will launch a nREPL server that you can connect to
     * project.clj `:repl-options` will be honored, if found: `:host :port :transport :nrepl-handler :socket :nrepl-middleware`
-    * a terminal REPL will be launched.
+    * a terminal REPL will also be available.
   * If using Clojure CLI, it will honor your `-M` program (as specified in the Makefile which you should have edited)
     * Your main program can launch a repl, a nrepl server, both, or anything really.
     * Note that no nREPL server is launched, for this case, unlike we do for Leiningen.